 Traditional Inflammation Treatments & Their Side Effects

-Inflammation is attributed to a variety of medical conditions with heart disease and cancer among the most serious.
-It is also associated with:
+Inflammation has been attributed to a variety of medical conditions, with heart disease and cancer among the most serious.
+However, chronic inflammation can also be associated with:

-- Chronic inflammatory diseases such as COPD and IBD.
+- Chronic inflammatory diseases (such as COPD and Irritable Bowel Disease)

-- 43 million Americans are afflicted with arthritis and joint disease.
+DID YOU KNOW: 43 million Americans are afflicted with arthritis and joint disease?

-- Over 5 million Americans have Alzheimer’s disease.
+DID YOU KNOW: Over 5 million Americans have Alzheimer’s disease?

-- The rate of obesity in American adults is 66%.
-Johns Hopkins School of Medicine believes that at the current rate of increase, every American adult will be obese by 2048!
+DID YOU KNOW: The rate of obesity in American adults is 66%?
+(Johns Hopkins School of Medicine believes that at the current rate of increase, every American adult will be obese by 2048!)

-One of the main issues with NSAIDs such as Aspirin and Ibuprofen, in particular, is that people pop them like candy without realizing the formidable range of side effects such as:
+One of the main issues with NSAIDs such as Aspirin and Ibuprofen, in particular, is that people pop them like candy without realizing the formidable range of side effects, which include:

 How Can CBD Help With Inflammation?

-A 2011 study by GW Booz looked at the impact of CBD on the inflammation caused by oxidative stress.
-The conclusion was that cannabidiol was effective and reduced the risk of organ damage and dysfunction.
+looked at the impact of CBD on the inflammation caused by oxidative stress, and concluded that cannabidiol was effective and reduced the risk of organ damage and dysfunction.

-A 2015 study by Alshaaraway and Anthony looked at the levels of inflammation in people who smoked marijuana and compared them to those who didn’t.
-They looked at 1,115 people who recently smoked marijuana and 8,041 non-smokers, and the goal was to examine the influence of the plant on C-reactive protein (CRP), an inflammation marker that is often linked to an increased risk of heart disease.
-The study found that people who had smoked marijuana within the previous 30 days had lower CRP levels than non-smokers.
+looked at the levels of inflammation in people who smoked marijuana, and compared them to those who didn’t.
+Researchers observed 1,115 people who recently smoked marijuana, and 8,041 non-smokers with the goal being to examine the influence of the plant on C-reactive protein (CRP) – an inflammation marker that is often linked to an increased risk of heart disease.
+Results of the study found that people who had smoked marijuana within the previous 30 days had lower CRP levels than non-smokers.

 Final Thoughts on CBD for Inflammation

-Inflammation is extremely painful and inconvenient at best.
+Simply put, inflammation is extremely painful and inconvenient at best.
 At worst, it is a sign that you’re suffering from a serious medical problem.
-While NSAIDs provide you with reasonably fast-acting relief, the positive effects are only temporary and are often accompanied by awful side effects.
+While NSAIDs can provide you with reasonably fast-acting relief, the positive effects are only temporary, and are often accompanied by long-term side effects.

-In contrast, CBD is all-natural and it comes in a variety of forms including; oils, gummies
+In contrast, CBD is all-natural and comes in a variety of forms, including oils, gummies